-Jennifer Riel is an Adjunct Professor, Facutly-at-large and Managing Director of the Martin Prosperity Institute’s Knowledge Infrastructure project, which includes oversight of Rotman I-Think (our elementary and secondary school integrative thinking and design thinking program).
-In her role, Jennifer leads educational and knowledge sector initiatives, including writing, designing curriculum and teaching for a variety of audiences.
+Jennifer Riel is an Adjunct Professor and a Facutly-at-large undertaking her current role as the global director of strategy at IDEO.
+At Rotman Jennifer was the Managing Director of the Martin Prosperity Institute’s Knowledge Infrastructure project, which included oversight of Rotman I-Think (an elementary and secondary school integrative thinking and design thinking program).
+In her role, Jennifer lead educational and knowledge sector initiatives, including writing, designing curriculum and teaching for a variety of audiences.

 Jennifer received her MBA from the Rotman School of Management in 2006.
 Prior to joining Rotman, she worked as a project manager and copywriter in the retail and non-profit sectors.